MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/migrate/remediate.md

 ---
-title: "Fusion: Remediating assets prior to migration"
+title: "Remediating assets prior to migration"
 description: A process within Cloud Migration that focuses on the tasks of migrating workloads to the cloud
 author: BrianBlanchard
 ms.date: 10/11/2018
 ---

-# Fusion: Remediating assets prior to migration
+# Remediating assets prior to migration

 During the [Assess activities](assess.md) of [Migration Execution](overview.md), a number of potential incompatibilities may have been identified.
 Remediate is a checkpoint in the migration process to ensure those incompatibilities wisely.
 This article will discuss a few common remediation tasks for reference.
 This article will also establish a skeleton process for deciding if remediation is a wise investment.